-E-mail address: eon.servicedesk@hp.com
+E-mail address: eon.servicedesk@hpe.com (eon servicedesk handles revocation requests for uniper for the time being).

 Other revocation procedures can be agreed.

 An application to revoke a certificate using an online interface should include the following information:

 - the issuer of the certificate;

 - the agreed revocation password;

 - certificate serial number (if possible as a decimal number), so that the certificate can be clearly identified.